LouisBrunner/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

 You can plug this backend in the `DragDropContext` the same way you do for any backend (e.g. `ReactDnDHTML5Backend`), you can see [the docs](http://gaearon.github.io/react-dnd/docs-html5-backend.html) for more information.

 You must pass a 'pipeline' to use as argument.
 This package includes `HTML5toTouch`, but you can write your own.
+Note that if you include this file, you will have to add `react-dnd-html5-backend` and `react-dnd-touch-backend` to your `package.json` `dependencies`.

  - *require*:
 ```js